 Lake Forest Academy

-An average class size of 12 students and a faculty to student ratio of 7:1, LFA provides an intimate and engaging learning environment.
+Lake Forest Academy Photo #4 - An average class size of 12 students and a faculty to student ratio of 7:1, LFA provides a personalized and engaging learning environment.

-100% of our graduating seniors are college bound, and they often have their choice of the best colleges in the nation.
+Lake Forest Academy Photo #6 - 100% of our graduating seniors are college bound, and they often have their choice of the best colleges in the nation.
+The college counselor to student ratio is 27:1.

 Alumni Reviews Review School